• Release History

 DocumentsCorePack Print Service Configuration

-DCP Server offers a service-based printing option that is additionally available to the already known plugin-based printing option.
-This additional option is based on a service that is running in the background.
+The DocumentsCorePack Server offers a service-based printing option that is available in addition to the already known plugin-based printing option.
+This additional DocumentsCorePack Print Service Configuration option is based on a service that is running in the background.

 DocumentsCorePack service-based printing installation

-First of all, you have to install DocumentsCorePack for Microsoft Dynamics 365.
-For further information have a look here.
+First you must install DocumentsCorePack for Microsoft Dynamics 365.
+For further installation information, have a look here.

-Step through the wizard and create a new port.
-Type in a simple name for the printer, without using spaces.
-This makes it easier for you to retype the printer name in the different workflows of DCP Server.
-Once finished, please try to print a test page to see if it works correctly.
+Go through the prompted steps of the wizard and create a new port.
+Type in a simple name for the printer without using spaces.
+This makes it easier for you to retype the printer name in the different workflows of the DCP Server.
+Once finished, try printing a test page to ensure it works correctly.

 DocumentsCorePack service-based printing configuration